cyrusmaz/prodman/README.md

 **glass.aiff** is the ding sound effect.
 Replace with your own sound effect if desired.

 # Installation
 prodman is written entirely in Python.
 Furthermore, prodman stores historical records and saved templates on a Postgres server in a Docker container.
+Thus, using prodman requires the Python interpreter (I use 3.7) and several dependencies, as well as Docker and Postgres.

 ### Python & Dependencies
 Install Python: https://www.python.org/downloads/